masenmatthews/React-Weather-App/README.md

 I built this application because I wanted to learn more about using React.
 Specifically, I wanted to learn about using APIs with React.

 ## How to use

 You can use this application by visiting the app and entering a city and country into the form fields.
 The application will then return the forecast for that location.

+## Live preview

+See this application in action at https://agitated-franklin-55a50d.netlify.com/.

 ## Tech/framework used

 This application was built with React and bootstrapped using Create React App.
 You can learn more about Create React App here: https://github.com/facebook/create-react-app.
 It also utilizes the OpenWeather API and NPM.

+This application is also being hosted with Netlify.
+Learn more about Netlify at https://www.netlify.com/.

 ## OpenWeather API